microsoft/PowerToys/doc/devdocs/readme.md

 ### The [`src`](/src) folder

-Contains the source code of the PowerToys runner and of all of the PowerToys modules. **This is where the most of the magic happens.**
+Contains the source code of the PowerToys runner and of all of the PowerToys modules. **This is where most of the magic happens.**

 ### The [`tools`](/tools) folder